-10.5 INDIVIDUAL MONITORING
+9.5 INDIVIDUAL MONITORING

-10.5.1 CONDITIONS REQUIRING MONITORING
+9.5.1 Conditions Requiring Monitoring

 Each Authorized User must monitor exposures to radiation and radioactive material at levels sufficient to demonstrate compliance with the occupational dose limits of this section.
-At a minimum, each Authorized User must monitor occupational exposure to radiation and must supply/require the use of individual monitoring for the following conditions:
+As a minimum each Authorized User must monitor occupational exposure to radiation and must supply/require the use of individual monitoring devices by:

-- 1. Adults likely to receive a dose in excess of ten percent (10%) of the limits specified above in one (1) year from sources external to the body. - 2.
-Minors and declared pregnant women likely to receive a dose in excess of ten percent (10%) of the applicable limits in one (1) year from sources external to the body, and - 3.
-Individuals entering a high or very high radiation area. - 4.
-For all radiation workers using high energy beta and gamma emitting radionuclides at a quanity of 1 millicurie (mCi) or greater are required to wear whole body and extremity monitors.
+- A. Adults likely to receive a dose in excess of ten percent (10%) of the limits specified above in one (1) year from sources external to the body. - B. Minors and declared pregnant women likely to receive a dose in excess of ten percent (10%) of the applicable limits in one (1) year from sources external to the body, and - C. Individuals entering a high or very high radiation area.